-With maps in hand, Tim set off on his skis (and me in my snowshoes) on an epic hut-to-hut Wine Ski Safari that would surround us with dazzling peaks.
+With maps in hand, Tim set off on his skis (and me in my snowshoes) on an epic hut-to-hut Wine Ski Safari that surrounded us with the dazzling peaks of Italy’s Dolomites.
 The area is so bewitching that the movie Cliffhanger was filmed around this part of Northern Italy.
-As I trudged (er, snowshoed) up to each hut as Tim would come easily swooshing down the piste on his skis, my breath would be taken away from the 360° panoramas of saw-toothed mountain ranges.
+As I snowshoed up to each hut as Tim would come easily swooshing down the piste on his skis, my breath was taken away from the 360° panoramas of saw-toothed mountain ranges.

 Aside from the jaw-dropping views of the area’s vertiginous crags, ledges, pinnacles and plateaus, this part of Italy has over 3000 years of wine growing history and is the oldest German speaking wine growing area.
 Barely making up 1% of Italy’s total wine production, the 5300 hectares of vineyards are also the country’s smallest wine growing area.
 Alto Adige still boasts some 160 wineries and produces around 40 million bottles each year.

-Six mountain huts all above 2000 meters participated in the Wine Ski Safari.
-Each was set up with a selection of 30 different Alto Adige wines on a snow bar and each hut had a different variety than the last.
+Each of the six mountain huts is set up with a selection of 30 different Alto Adige wines on a snow bar and each hut has a different variety than the last.
 Placards announced wines like Lagrein, Weiß Burgunder, Sauvignon, Gewürztraminer, and Blauburgunder.
 We’d claim our glasses and get to tasting, taking our glasses over to the colorful lounge chairs perfectly placed for drinking in the views.

-Each hut had a totally different vibe, some with live music while others had a DJ spinning or an accordionist entertaining skiers.
-But Utia Las Vegas seemed to be the place to see and be seen at the end of the day.
-A live band got their groove thing on with hits from the 70s like Stayin’ Alive and More Than a Feeling.
+Each mountain hut has a totally different vibe, some with live music while others have a DJ spinning or an accordionist entertaining skiers.
+But Utia Las Vegas is to be the place to see and be seen at the end of the day.
+A live band gets their groove thing on with hits from the 70s like Stayin’ Alive and More Than a Feeling.

-This was the fourth year Alta Badia Tourism has hosted the Wine Ski Safari in collaboration with EOS-Export Organization Alta Adige and we sure hope it will be back for a fifth year in 2015.
-The day was a lot of fun and a really unique way to combine our love of winter sports with wine.
+The Wine Ski Safari a lot of fun and a really unique way to combine a love of winter sports with wine.

 Know Before You Go

-- This years Wine Ski Safari will take place on Sunday March 19th, 2017 and costs €30 per person.
+- This year’s Wine Ski Safari will take place on Sunday March 25th, 2018 and costs €30 per person.
 Tickets can be purchased at any of the participating huts.